peterwhite/WP-eCommerce-Stripe-Checkout/README.md

 This plugin is freely available on GitHub for developers to test.
 However, that if you do end up using our plugin on a production website, [be sure to purchase a license for it here](https://gum.co/stripeWPeC).

 Transactions processed with this evaluation version will not fully complete and a 'evaluation only' message will display to customers.
+IPNs/webhooks will not work on the evaluation version, but are fully supported on the paid version.

 ### Stripe Checkout for WP eCommerce